tgoelles/SICOPOLIS_database/README.md

 ## Current state of development

 This is the basic version of the database and I only changed a few things to make it more general.
-It has only been tested on my macbook but should work on Linux as well.
+It has only been tested on my macbook but should work on Linux and might work under Windows with installed Bash as well.

-For bug repots and other issues please use [github](https://github.com/tgoelles/SICOPOLIS_database/issues)
+For bug reports and other issues please use [github](https://github.com/tgoelles/SICOPOLIS_database/issues)

 ### Future improvements

+1.)
 Decide on an open source cross-platform database.

-Include SVN status and date again.
+2.)
+Include subversion status and date again.
 I had this functionality, but it requires some changes in sico.sh

+3.)
 There is currently no script to generate plots and add them automatically to the database.
 I have my own Mathematica script which produces plots and I drag and drop the plots into the database.

 ## Installation